Scoldingatom205/E-Commerce-Data-Analysis/Part 1: Excel/README.md

 # Documentation Part 1: Excel Dashboard
+Feel free to check it out yourself, I have attached a copy of it above called Excel Final Dashboard. :)

   - **Objective:** Develop an executive summary dashboard for 2017 performance and how it compares to 2016
   - **Dataset Overview:** 10,000 row transactions table.